christianstefaniw/hcieng-server/README.md

 </div>

 <div>
-    <h3>The services that this server provides (auth and messages) are no longer needed to due lack of use so this project has been archived in its current MVP state </h3>
+    <p>The services that this server provides (auth and messages) are no longer needed to due lack of use so this project has been archived in its current MVP state </p>
     </div>

+## Features
+- Room based messaging using web sockets
+- Authentication
+- Create new rooms
+- Join rooms through room ID